openplanet-nl/nadeoapi-docs/docs/live/clubs/set-tag.md

 url: https://live-services.trackmania.nadeo.live
 method: POST
-route: /api/token/club/{clubID}/tag
+route: /api/token/club/{clubId}/tag

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club with the tag to be used
       required: true